The City of Philadelphia has a list of facilities where COVID testing is available. Click here to find a testing site near you.

-Click here to register for vaccination with the City of Philadelphia
+Click here to register for vaccination or booster shots with the City of Philadelphia

 Pennsylvania (outside of Philadelphia)